openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

      - 8.0

-The following table shows accuracy metric in a data-aware 4-bit weight quantization setup measured on `Wikitext dataset <https://arxiv.org/pdf/1609.07843.pdf>`__.
+The following table shows accuracy metric in a data-aware 4-bit weight quantization setup measured on the `Wikitext dataset <https://arxiv.org/pdf/1609.07843.pdf>`__.

 .. list-table::
    :widths: 40 55 25 25